-Replicate samples are a set of environmental samples collected in a manner such that the samples are thought to be essentially identical in composition.
+REPLICATE SAMPLES-Replicate samples are a set of environmental samples collected in a manner such that the samples are thought to be essentially identical in composition.
 Replicate is the general case for which a duplicate is the special case consisting of two samples.
 Replicate samples are collected and analyzed to establish the amount of variability in the data contributed by some part of the collection and analytical process.
-Many types of replicate samples are possible, each of which may yield slightly different results in a dynamic hydrologic setting, such as a flowing stream.
+There are many types of replicate samples possible, each of which may yield slightly different results in a dynamic hydrologic setting, such as a flowing stream.
 The types of replicate samples collected in this district are:

-Concurrent samples-A type of replicate sample in which the samples are collected simultaneously with two or more samplers or by using one sampler and alternating the collection of samples into two or more compositing containers.
+Concurrent sample - a type of replicate sample in which the samples are collected simultaneously with two or more samplers or by using one sampler and alternating collection of samples into two or more compositing containers.

-Sequential samples-A type of replicate sample in which the samples are collected one after the other, typically over a short time.
+Sequential sample - a type of replicate sample in which the samples are collected one after the other, typically over a short time.

-Split sample-A type of replicate sample in which a sample is split into subsamples, each subsample contemporaneous in time and space.
+Split sample - a type of replicate sample in which a sample is split into subsamples contemporaneous in time and space.